 - Fostering leadership

 We are improving the health of individuals through the discovery, application and exchange of knowledge.

 The Department of Physical Therapy was founded in 1929 as the first physical therapy program in Canada in the Department of Extension at the University of Toronto.
 This diploma was a two-year program with an additional six months of clinical practice.
 By 1950 the diploma had evolved to a three-year program with eight months of clinical experience.
 It was transferred to the Faculty of Medicine, and combined with Occupational Therapy.
 Graduates received a diploma in physical and occupational therapy.

-In 1971 this program was updated to become a four-year Bachelor of Science in Physical Therapy in the Department of Rehabilitation Medicine, Faculty of Medicine.
-In 1993, the Department of Physical Therapy was established and the four-year direct entry Bachelor program included a range of science and core physical therapy courses as well as 30 weeks of clinical practice.
+In 1971 the program became a four-year Bachelor of Science in Physical Therapy in the Department of Rehabilitation Medicine, Faculty of Medicine.
+By 1993, the Department of Physical Therapy was established, and the four-year direct entry Bachelor program included a range of science and physical therapy courses, as well as 30 weeks of clinical practice.

 The program evolved again in 1995, becoming a three year, second-level entry program.
 Graduates received a Bachelor’s of Science in Physical Therapy (BSc PT).
 This undergraduate program was replaced in 2001 with the 26-month Master of Science in Physical Therapy (MScPT).